Titanium-Chromium Nitride (TiCrN)

-Because of the modulation of composition of condensing material during deposition, the end result is a nano-layered structure, with superior toughness, lower stresses, and higher over-all performance as compared to TiN.
+Because of the modulation of the composition of condensing material during deposition, the end result is a nano-layered structure, with superior toughness, lower stresses, and higher overall performance as compared to TiN.

 TiCrN is suited for similar applications both in woodworking and metalworking in a wide range of manufacturing operations as TiN but with an extended range of application parameters, with more predictable, steadier, performance.
 It is a less ‘temperamental’ more ‘rugged’ coating.

 We at IVAC recommend TiCrN as a general purpose coating in applications where no coating was ever used before.
 It also often out-performs the high temperature, aluminum based coatings (TiAlN and AlTiN), when the work is done in the presence of a coolant or the application does not develop high temperatures, such as reaming, tapping, most finishing and hobbing operations, the machining of non-ferrous metals or aerospace composites.